-There will be 4 exams during this course.
-Exam 1 will cover chapters 10-12, exam 2 will cover chapters 13-5, exam 3 will cover chapters 16, 17, and 20, and exam 4 will cover chapters 23, 24 and 26.
-Exam 4 may also contain information from previous chapters, thus being semi-cumulative.
+There will be 5 exams during this course.
+Exam 1 will cover chapters 11-12, exam 2 will cover chapters 13-14, exam 3 will cover chapters 15-16, exam 4 will cover chapters 21-23 and exam 5 will cover chapters 25-26.
+Exam 5 may also contain information from previous chapters, thus being semi-cumulative.
 Proctors for this course will NOT be used.
 Instead, we will be using a proctoring tool in Moodle called Tegrity (also the tool used to record lectures).
 Please see the Tegrity file for instructions for using Tegrity.
 You will need a valid photo ID prior to taking exams.
 You are REQUIRED to have a webcam for recording yourself while taking exams.